sadeep654/Digital-Circuit-for-an-Elevator/README.md

 ## 🔹 Overview

 This repository contains the implementation of a **digital elevator people-counting circuit** built using standard digital ICs, IR sensors, logic gates, a 7-segment display, and LED indicators.
 The circuit counts people entering an elevator (0–9), displays the count, and triggers safety indicators when the capacity limit is reached.
+>See the demo video below for a quick visual explanation of how the system works.
 <p align="center">
   <img src="img/demo.gif" alt="Employee Management System Demo" width="1000px">
 </p>